cs334s24/Mirrulations_Search/docs/development.md

 6. The data should be in the database now.

 7. To chek in the terminal use these steps:
+  - To check if you have mongosh run 'brew list | grep mongosh'
+  - If you do not have mongo installed run 'brew install mongosh'
   - Launch the MongoDB shell:
   bash
     mongosh